 November 12, 13,14 Mobile Sunday, Monday, Tuesday

-There is aren’t any stores, restaurants or sites nearby, and since we are renting a car to leave Thursday morning to go to New Orleans, we decided to pick it up a few days early so we can visit some museums and local areas.
+There aren’t any stores, restaurants or shopping sites nearby, and since we are renting a car to leave Thursday morning to go to New Orleans, we decided to pick it up a few days early so we can visit some Mobile area museums and sites.

 Today’s destination was the USS Alabama Battleship Memorial Park.
 Dirk is very interested in older military boats and planes, and I usually enjoy stories of people who have worked with them.
 The museum on the Mobile harbor includes the massive USS Alabama Battleship, an airplane museum and the oldest American submarine on public display, the USS Drum, as well as a number of other planes, boats, helicopters and tanks on the lawns.
 The airplane museum also had a few exhibits on WWI and WWII planes and was running films on the Tuskegee Airman of WWII and the battles Pacific campaign so we spent about an hour there before going into the submarine.